pe-brian/register_API/README.md

 # TODO

-- Better unit test isolation (some tests passes alone, but not when they are preceded by other ones)
 - Better use of logging service (to be more readable)
 - Test code style unified
 - More events sent to the dispatch service